-Growing public support for an SSB tax has led to certain municipalities, such as Montreal, taking the initiative to implement related bylaws (Banerjee, 2017).
-A recent study found that in Alberta 58.2% of the general public and 75.6% of policy influencers support the taxation of sugary drinks and energy drinks (Kongats, McGetrick, Raine, Voyer, and Nykiforuk, 2019).
+Growing public support for a SSB tax has led to certain municipalities, such as Montreal, taking the initiative to implement related bylaws (Banerjee, 2017).
+A recent study found that in Alberta 58.2% of the general public and 75.6% of policy influencers support the taxation of sugary drinks and energy drinks (Kongats et al., 2019).
 Further, recent research has found that approximately 40% of Canadians aged 16-30 years support a tax on SSBs, with support increasing to approximately 60% if money earned from the tax was used to subsidize the cost of healthy foods (Bhawra et al., 2018).